-In an effort to try and think outside the box, I asked Reagan to make me a list of topics to choose from for this weekly feature.
+Reagan has given me a list of topics to choose from for this weekly feature.
 It should keep me busy for a while.
-I’m also open to your suggestions, so let me hear from you if you have an idea and I’ll consider incorporating it at some point.
+I’m also open to suggestions, so let me hear from you if you have an idea and I’ll consider incorporating it at some point.

 When I think about places I love to be, it usually involves certain people.
 But there are just actual places that I enjoy spending time no matter who is around me.
 I tried to include some of both.

 10. My house

 I’m becoming more and more of a homebody the older I get.
 I pull some long days at work.
 I drive a good distance to my church.
 So I tend to get pretty selfish with my free time anymore.

 My house is a place of no pretense.
 It’s not a castle.
 It’s not magazine worthy.
 But it is a place that I’m proud of and do my best to help maintain.
 I love my patio, views of pasture and some killer sunsets.

 I love my cozy den, the kitchen where I’ve prepared hundreds of meals, dozens of cakes, helped Reagan with more projects than I can count, and the dining room table where I turn from Collections Officer or mom or wife to writer.

 I love my home.
 It’s where I rest after a weary day.
 Where I greet each new morning.
 Where I’ve recovered from sickness, grief, celebrated joy, cared for my family.
 It’s a home because the 3 of us made it so.